So you’ve set up profiles/pages on relevant social media networks. Now what?

 You can do it manually by looking at their social media accounts, taking note of the strategies they’re investing in and the type of content they’re posting, or you can use online tools that will do the work for you.

 Now that you know your target audience, you need to think about how your brand positively impacts them.

 Think about the problems you solve, the concerns you address and the goals the target audience meets because of you.

 List all the benefits your target audience receives from your products and pair them with their features.

 For example, IKEA’s major selling point is its unique storage options; that’s one of the main features of its offerings.
 Consumers can use its storage options to maximize space in small homes—that’s the benefit of shopping from IKEA.

 Remember, what sets social media marketing apart from traditional marketing is that it’s a two-way conversation.
-Your target audience as much voice as you on social media platforms, if not more.
+Your target audience has as much voice as you do on social media platforms, if not more.

 After you’ve defined your target audience, you can begin devising strategies to reach them.